 Penalty: $100.

-87. Records relating to gaming equipment
+87. Records about gaming equipment, powers to require keeping of

 (1) Regulations made under this Act or a permit authorising the conduct of gaming by means of gaming equipment, whether or not prescribed gaming equipment, may impose conditions requiring a person to make, and to retain during a specified period, such records and accounts as may be specified, and to furnish the Commission with such report or information as is specified, in relation to —